survivejs/webpack-book/manuscript/output/04_server_side_rendering.md

 # Server Side Rendering

 **Server Side Rendering** (SSR) is a technique that allows you to serve an initial payload with HTML, JavaScript, CSS, and even application state.
-You will serve a fully rendered HTML page that would make sense even without JavaScript enabled.
+You serve a fully rendered HTML page that would make sense even without JavaScript enabled.
 In addition to providing potential performance benefits, this can help with Search Engine Optimization (SEO).

 Even though the idea does not sound that special, there is a technical cost involved, and you can find sharp corners.
 The approach was popularized by React.
 Since then frameworks encapsulating the tricky bits, such as [Next.js](https://www.npmjs.com/package/next), have appeared. [isomorphic-webpack](https://www.npmjs.com/package/isomorphic-webpack) is a good example of a solution designed on top of webpack.

 I'll show you next how to set up SSR with webpack and React.
-The idea is that webpack will compile a client-side build that then gets picked up by a server that renders it using React following the SSR idea.
+The idea is that webpack compiles a client-side build that then gets picked up by a server that renders it using React following the SSR idea.
 Demonstration like this is enough to understand how it works and also where the problems begin.

 ## Setting Up Babel with React

 The *Loading JavaScript* chapter covers the essentials of using Babel with webpack.
 There's setup that is particular to React you should perform, though.
-Given most of React projects rely on [JSX](https://facebook.github.io/jsx/) format, you will have to enable it through Babel.
+Given most of React projects rely on [JSX](https://facebook.github.io/jsx/) format, you have to enable it through Babel.

 To get React, and particularly JSX, work with Babel, install the preset first: